styleguidist/react-styleguidist/docs/Cookbook.md

 ### 2. Provide sample data to your React components

-You'll probably want to massage actual results from your GraphQL backend, and make it available to the examples:
+You’ll probably want to massage actual results from your GraphQL backend, and make it available to the examples:

 ```js
 // styleguide.config.js